Andy Murray: 2010: Australian Open final

-At the BNP Paribas Open in Indian Wells, Murray reached the quarter-finals, losing to Robin Söderling in straight sets.
-Murray next played at the 2010 Sony Ericsson Open, but lost his first match of the tournament to Mardy Fish, afterwards saying that his mind hadn't been fully on tennis.
-At the Monte-Carlo Rolex Masters, Murray suffered another first match loss, this time to Philipp Kohlschreiber.
-He entered the doubles competition with Ross Hutchins; the duo lost to the Bryan Brothers on a champions tie-breaker.
+At the BNP Paribas Open in Indian Wells, Murray lost in the quarter-finals to Robin Söderling in straight sets.
+Murray lost his first match at the 2010 Sony Ericsson Open to Mardy Fish, afterwards saying that his mind hadn't been fully on tennis.
+Murray lost his first match at Monte-Carlo Rolex Masters to Philipp Kohlschreiber.
+He and Ross Hutchins lost in the doubles to the Bryan brothers on a champions tie-breaker.
 Murray reached the third round in the Rome Masters, and the quarter-finals at the Madrid Masters, losing both times to David Ferrer.

-After playing an exhibition match, Murray started the French Open with three tough wins, before losing in straight sets to Tomáš Berdych in the fourth round.
-In London, Murray progressed to the third round, where he faced Mardy Fish.
-At 3–3 in the final set with momentum going Murray's way (he had just come back from 3–0 down), the match was called off for bad light, leaving Murray fuming.
-Coming back the next day, Murray was edged out by the eventual finalist in a tie-breaker for his second defeat by him in the year.
+At the French Open he lost in straight sets to Tomáš Berdych in the fourth round.
+In London, Murray progressed to the third round, where he lost to Mardy Fish in a tie-breaker for his second defeat by him in the year.
 At Wimbledon, Murray progressed to the semi-finals, losing to Nadal in straight sets.
-On 27 July 2010, Murray and his coach Maclagan split, and Murray replaced him with Àlex Corretja.
+In July, Murray and his coach Maclagan split, and Murray replaced him with Àlex Corretja.